theresetuyi/portfolio/README.md

  📖 [desktop-version]

- [desktop-version]is main section of Portfolio project,as part of activity of Microverse.
+ [desktop-version]is main section of desktop- version,as part of activity of Microverse.This is last project of second week to share portfolio as profession by using good practis of html and css.

  🛠 Built With